nuitrcs/rworkshops/README.md

 ## Books

 [R for Data Science](http://r4ds.had.co.nz/) is a book available online.
-It is written by Hadley Wickham, who wrote many of the packages you use throughout the assignments in this workshop, and Garrett Grolemund, who also works at RStudio.
-I wouldn't start with this as a complete newbie, but after the intro R workshop, you should be ok to start with this.
-It may also be a useful reference for beginners working on the intro R exercises.
-It includes exercises for you to practice the skills you are learning.
+It is written by Hadley Wickham and Garrett Grolemund, who work at RStudio and wrote many of the popular R packages for data manipulation.
+There's a [welcoming online community](https://medium.com/@kierisi/r4ds-the-next-iteration-d51e0a1b0b82) of folks working on material from this book.

 [An Introduction to Statistical and Data Sciences via R](http://moderndive.com/index.html) by Chester Ismay and Albert Y. Kim: learn data science and statistics concepts along with R